RehabMan/OS-X-Intel-Backlight/README.md

 ### Change Log:

+2016-02-01 v1.0.6

+- change default for Options (Haswell only) and PWMMax (both Haswell and Ivy/Sandy)

+- add device-id for missing Intel graphics device-ids (8086:0d26, 8086:0a26)

+2015-11-14 v1.0.5

+- add Options bit 1 (kWriteLEVWOnSet) to fix problems with wake up from hibernation

+2015-10-19 v1.0.3

+- fix potential race condition at startup

+- add support for Haswell device 8086:0a2e

+- fix problems with LEVW (typo/bug)

 2015-09-17 v1.0.0

-- Initial commit based on ACPIBaclight project
+- Initial commit based on ACPIBacklight project

 ### History